ibexa/documentation-developer/docs/ibexa_products/headless.md

 ##### Internet, delivery, web search engines, and social networks

 - [[= product_name_headless =]] comes with the support of Fastly content delivery network (CDN).
-  The HTTP cache varies on current user's role and is purged when content change.
+  The HTTP cache varies on current user's role and is purged when content changes.
-  With is huge network of points of presence (POP) around the world, Fastly is quickly delivering cached content from nearest server for a better user experience.
+  With its huge network of points of presence (POP) around the world, Fastly is quickly delivering cached content from nearest server for a better user experience.
 - A Search Engine Optimization (SEO) field implements best practices about web search engine indexing and social network sharing.
   It covers canonical URLs which are mandatory if multiple locations are used for a same content item to avoid duplicate content, Open Graph protocol to better describe a content item to social networks and search engine, and Twitter Cards.